2023 Most Popular Communication & Journalism Bachelor's Degree Schools in Alaska

 The following schools top our list of the Most Popular Communication & Journalism Bachelor's Degree Colleges.

 Our analysis found University of Alaska Anchorage to be the most popular school for communication and journalism students who want to pursue a bachelor’s degree in Alaska.
-Located in the city of Anchorage, UAA is a public college with a large student population.
+Located in the city of Anchorage, UAA is a public school with a large student population.

 Women make up 69% of the communication and journalism majors at the school.